 Inventory management is a critical aspect of any business, and understanding the methods used to assess the cost of goods sold is essential.
 Two of the most common approaches are FIFO (First In First Out) and LIFO (Last In First Out).
 Let’s delve into the intricacies of these methods and how they impact your profit calculations.

 FIFO – First In First Out

-This is because FIFO and LIFO is actually a tool for Cost Flow Assumption.
-In simple terms, this is how you’re assuming your profit based off cost of goods.
-Let’s say you purchased 3 of the same Lawnmowers from 3 suppliers, one for $199 on Monday, another for $210 on Tuesday and you bought one more for $220 on Wednesday.
-Come Saturday you sell 2 of those lawnmowers (Good job!).
-But how do you report your cost of goods when they are all the same lawnmower, with the same UPC codes, sold at the same price?
+However, FIFO and LIFO are more than just organizational techniques; they are tools for Cost Flow Assumption.
+This term refers to how you calculate your profit based on the cost of goods.
+To illustrate, let’s say you purchased three identical lawnmowers from different suppliers: one for $199 on Monday, another for $210 on Tuesday, and a third for $220 on Wednesday.
+By Saturday, you’ve sold two of these lawnmowers.
+But how do you report the cost of goods when they’re identical, with the same UPC codes, and selling at the same price?

 With FIFO, your accounting system assumes you sold the $199 and $210 lawnmowers, reflecting a higher profit margin because you acquired these units at better prices.
 On the other hand, if you opt for the LIFO method, your records show that you sold the $220 and $210 lawnmowers, resulting in a lower profit margin.

 Choosing the method that aligns with your business’s needs is crucial, particularly when it comes to tax time.
 Most small businesses often prefer the method that records the lowest profit to minimize income tax.
 In contrast, larger public companies may choose the opposite approach to showcase higher profitability, enhancing their share value.